New data shows COVID-19 pandemic now 'completely out of control' in Ontario, key scientific adviser says | CBC News

 Hospitalizations more than 20% higher than at start of the last province-wide lockdown

-A new briefing note from a panel of science experts advising the Ontario government on COVID-19 reveals a province at a tipping point.
+A new briefing note from a panel of science experts advising the Ontario government on COVID-19 shows a province at a tipping point.

+That stark assessment follows weeks of warnings from medical professionals in Ontario over rising case counts and fast-spreading variants.
+It comes the same day B.C. announced it will be implementing a three-week "circuit breaker"-style lockdown, with sweeping new restrictions on indoor dining in restaurants, group fitness and worship services.

-He said there is now "no way out" of the dire scenario that's set to unfold over the next few weeks without a widespread lockdown — coupled with other measures, including the province providing paid sick leave to essential workers, encouraging Ontarians to avoid movement between regions, and ensuring residents have access to lower-risk outdoor activities.
+Juni said for Ontario, there is now "no way out" of the dire scenario that's set to unfold over the next few weeks without a widespread lockdown as well — coupled with other measures, including the province providing paid sick leave to essential workers, encouraging Ontarians to avoid movement between regions, and ensuring residents have access to lower-risk outdoor activities.

 "There is no such thing as winning this race with just vaccinations," Juni stressed.
 "That's impossible."